robertmuth/Cwerg/FrontEnd/README.md

 ## Syntax

-  Source code will be stored as serialized S-Exprression with tooling to convert back and forth to a yet to be defined concrete syntax.
+  Source code will be stored as serialized S-Expressions with tooling to convert back and forth to a yet to be defined concrete syntax.

   The tooling will do most of the syntax and semantic checking.